 Most Sirius XM owners can use the standard everyday Sirius XM Magnetic Car Antenna.
 This is one of your everyday Sirius XM car antennas.
 It’s is a good antenna that isn’t too large.
 As previously mentioned, a lot will simply use the magnetic bottom to adhere it to the rook.
 Some will use an antenna mount.
 Others will actually snake the antenna wire through the interior lining of the car to hide most of the cable.

-I have used the Car Windshield Suction Cup Antenna Mount for Sirius / XM Radio.
+Pictured in the photo that accompanies this article we have the Car Windshield Suction Cup Antenna Mount for Sirius / XM Radio.
 Works with most Sirius XM car antennas.
 I always worry about taking apart the interior lining for fear I cannot get it back together properly.
 I recently saw a guy driving down Route 3 in New Jersey with his windows open and the interior lining from the roof was loose and hitting him in the head.
 I wondered to myself if he tried to snake the antenna cable and didn’t tuck it in right.
 The antenna adheres to the mounting plate using included metal strips.
 The stock antenna has magnets embedded within so it will stick to this mount just like the top of your car.
 Genius.

 If you are real serious about your satellite radio and don’t mind an antenna that’s a bit large, the Tram Mirror Mounted Sirius Antenna might be what you are looking for.
 Really not a bad design, and it’s typically used for trucks and rigs but can work on a car.
 These antennas have high performance features for certain XM satellites and comes equipped with a very thick coax cable.
 These clamp to the large mirror on the side of a truck.
 When it comes to Sirius XM car antennas, this is one of the largest and most heavy-duty.